kamalviswanad/Mock_Vuln_assesssment/ReadMe.md

    Low: 1 <br>
    Info: 145 <br>

-(A few vulnerabilities have'nt been fixed yet)
+(A few vulnerabilities have not been fixed yet but all vulns in the TOP 3 section have been resolved and my Raspberry PI is more secure than before)

 ^_^